Bharti Airtel: Africa

-Airtel Africa is a subsidiary of Bharti Airtel, which provides telecommunications and mobile money services in 14 countries in Africa, primarily in East, Central, and West Africa.
+Airtel Africa is a subsidiary of Bharti Airtel, which provides telecommunications and Mobile Payment services in 14 countries in Africa, primarily in East, Central, and West Africa.
 Airtel Nigeria is the most profitable unit of Airtel Africa, due to its cheap data plans in Nigeria.
 As of March 2019, Airtel had over 99 million subscribers on the continent.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 On 8 June 2010, Bharti Airtel completed the purchase of mobile operations in 15 African countries from Zain, a Kuwaiti operator.

 On 11 August 2010, Bharti Airtel announced that it would acquire Telecom Seychelles for US$62 million.

 On 15 August 2017, Bharti Airtel and Millicom's Tigo in Ghana merged to form new company AirtelTigo.
 On 27 October 2020, Airtel announced that it planned to exit its business in Ghana, and that it had entered into "advanced stages of discussions" for sale of shares in AirtelTigo to the Government of Ghana.